 Some NBA fans can recite the past MVPs in the league have been.
 But many don’t have the slightest idea when the award is actually announced publicly, which is very important to the season’s timeline.

-So, when the heck is the MVP award announced?
+So, when the heck will the MVP award be announced for the 2022-2023 season?
 Glad you asked!
+Here’s your answer:

-The NBA’s MVP is usually announced at the end of June, although the timelines have always been fairly fluid due to scheduling and the NBA’s history of announcing the award and their current awards ceremonies (more on that later).
+The NBA’s MVP is usually announced at the end of June, although the timelines have always been fairly fluid due to scheduling and the NBA’s history of announcing the award and their current awards ceremonies.

 Why The MVP Award Is So Important